Kazkal/mh_services/readme.md

 ### Getting the code up and running
 1. Firstly you will need to clone this repository by running the ```git clone https://github.com/Kazkal/mh_services``` command
 2. Create a virtual environment for this project
-3. Run the following command:
+3. Run the following commands:
 	 - pip install django-forms-bootstrap==3.1.0
 	 - pip install pillow==2.9.0
 	 - pip install django-paypal==0.3.6